Kuuuube/PTK-led-sandbox/README.md

 ### Filename 1

-Relative or absolute path to the file to use.
+Relative or absolute path to the folder to use.

 When Display is `1` or `3` this will be used for the top display.